Niki Taylor: Other ventures

 Outside of modeling, Taylor was once an interviewer for segments of the syndicated program Lifestyles of the Rich and Famous.
-She also covered events for NBC and guest-hosted MTV's Fashionably Loud.
+She covered events for NBC and guest-hosted MTV's Fashionably Loud.

 In the fall of 2005, Taylor launched her first fragrance, "Begin by Niki Taylor."
 She also founded the Begin Foundation for the Advancement of Women in Business.
 In 2007, Taylor introduced the finalists on friend and co-CoverGirl spokesmodel Tyra Banks's talkshow.
 Taylor and male model Tyson Beckford co-hosted the new Bravo series Make Me a Supermodel.
 It premiered on January 10, 2008.
 Although the show was renewed for a second season, Taylor did not return as co-host since she was pregnant during the filming of the second season.